YouTube Creators: Here’s What You Need to Know About Music Licensing

-Here’s everything you need to know about music licensing on YouTube so you can focus on bumping up your viewership instead of prepping for court!
+So here’s everything you need to know about YouTube music licensing so you can focus on bumping up your viewership instead of prepping for court.

-Here's an example of what that looks like: Let’s say you want to work through your complicated relationship with your roommate’s guinea pig.
-You jot down some bad poetry about Mr. Giggle’s beady eyes, strum a few chords on your guitar, and turn that poem into a song.
+Here's an example of what that looks like: Let’s say you want to work through your complicated relationship with your ex.
+You jot down some bad lyrics about your messy breakup, strum a few chords on a guitar, and turn it into a song.

-As the copyright owner of “I Hate You, Mr. Giggle,” you own:
+As the copyright owner of your new song, you own:

-No one else has the right to use your performance, the melody of the song, or your lyrics without your expressed permission.
-If you register the copyright through the U.S. copyright office, you can sell the rights to your song, license your song, prevent others from using your song, and take legal action against anyone who tries to use the song without your permission.
+No one else has the right to use your performance, the chords of the song, or your lyrics unless they get your permission first.
+And if you register the copyright through the U.S. copyright office, you can sell the rights to your song, license your song, prevent others from using your song, and take legal action against anyone who tries to use the song without your permission.